 \section{Introduction}

-Evaluating large language model (LLM) research agents \cite{DBLP:journals/corr/abs-2404-07738,DBLP:journals/corr/abs-2408-14033,DBLP:journals/corr/abs-2408-06292} has so far been restricted to one of two directions.
-The first direction involves tasking the agent with end-to-end scientific discovery---proposing a research idea, writing implementation code, running experiments, and eventually producing a full paper as done by AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292}.
+Evaluating large language model (LLM) research agents \cite{DBLP:journals/corr/abs-2404-07738,DBLP:journals/corr/abs-2408-14033,DBLP:journals/corr/abs-2408-06292} has so far been restricted to two directions.
+One involves tasking the agent with end-to-end scientific discovery: proposing a research idea, writing implementation code, running experiments, and eventually producing a full paper as done by AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292}.
 One issue with such evaluation is the lack of reliable baseline method that enables \textit{objective} evaluation of the proposed approach.
 The second direction, on the other hand, evaluates the agent's ability to produce code that solves a Kaggle-style machine learning (ML) engineering competition, skipping idea proposal and paper writing altogether~\cite{DBLP:conf/icml/HuangVLL24,DBLP:journals/corr/abs-2410-07095}.
 While evaluation in this case is straightforward, this setup rarely demands genuine research \emph{novelty} beyond existing methods.
-Consequently, neither of these setups paints a full picture of whether LLM research agents are able to come up with research ideas that are both novel and effective, which we aim to address here.
+Consequently, neither of these setups paints a full picture of whether LLM research agents can design research ideas that are both novel and effective, which we aim to address here.

 Competitions at ML conferences and workshops provide a valuable testbed for evaluating research agents by assessing both novelty and effectiveness against established baselines.
 Unlike Kaggle-style contests, these challenges address unresolved and important problems recognized by the ML community.
 In addition, public leaderboards facilitate objective comparisons to human experts.
 If an algorithm truly outperforms known baselines, improvements in benchmark scores provide a reliable signal as to the effectiveness of the proposed method.